(631) 632-7403 · newsliteracy@stonybrook.edu

 Mr. Hornik with a participant in a workshop at the University of Hong Kong

-News Literacy, a curriculum created at the Stony Brook School of Journalism, is now taught at universities in Vietnam, Malaysia, Myanmar, Australia, Russia, Hong Kong, and Poland.
-Partner universities in Hong Kong and Poznan, Poland have formally established regional news literacy centers that actively spread our curriculum to nearby countries.
-The Vietnam National University of Social Sciences and Humanities in Ho Chi Minh City will begin spreading news literacy in Southeast Asia in 2017.
+News Literacy, a curriculum created at the Stony Brook School of Communication and Journalism, has been taught at universities in Vietnam, Malaysia, Myanmar, Australia, Russia, Hong Kong, and Poland.
+Partner universities in Hong Kong and Poznan, Poland, also spread the curriculum to nearby countries.
+The Vietnam National University of Social Sciences and Humanities in Ho Chi Minh City began spreading news literacy in Southeast Asia in 2017.

-The Stony Brook course teaches critical thinking about news and information.
-Each partner institution adapts and adopts the curriculum to meet local needs and conditions, but they all adhere to the key concepts of the course, sharing with their students the same lessons that over 10,000 Stony Brook undergraduates have learned in the past 8 years.
+Each partner institution has adapted elements of the Stony Brook curriculum to meet local needs and conditions, but they all adopted key concepts of the course, in some cases sharing with their students the same lessons that over 11,000 Stony Brook undergraduates have learned since the creation of the News Literacy course in 2006.

-Richard Hornik, who has directed these efforts since 2012, is a lecturer at the School of Journalism and a former TIME Magazine foreign correspondent with over 20 years of experience in Asia and Eastern Europe.
-Hornik’s background has played a large role in the success of this Overseas Partnership Program, but the idea and the funding came from an anonymous donor who saw a particular need for News Literacy in what he described as ‘transitional media societies.’
+Richard Hornik, who was instrumental in launching the initiative, had been a Stony Brook lecturer and a former TIME Magazine foreign correspondent with over 20 years of experience in Asia and Eastern Europe.
+Hornik’s background played a large role in developing the Overseas Partnership Program, but the idea and the funding came from an anonymous donor who saw a particular need for News Literacy in what he described as “transitional media societies.”

-Introducing this course has presented interesting challenges in each country, not least of which was deciding what to call it, as news literacy can be difficult to translate.
+Introducing this course has presented challenges in each country, not least of which was deciding what to call it, as news literacy can be difficult to translate.
 In Vietnam, for example, the Journalism Department of University of Social Sciences and Humanities in Ho Chi Minh City has produced, with our help, a 100-page booklet packed with News Literacy lessons, but they call it a Manual for Smart Readers.
+In recent years, political crackdowns in Russia and other countries have made it impossible for some programs to continue.

 University of Hong Kong, Journalism and Media Studies Centre